cecilitse/product-owner-upskilling-challenges/02-ruby-basics/02-categories-of-activities/README.md

 Adventure, Sport, Visits, Workshops, Cultural, Food (in this **specific order**)
 2. Ask the user of your program to enter an extra category
 3. Display the list of the categories sorted alphabetically
-4. Display the total count of categories
+4. Display the total number of categories

-For instance, if the user of your program enters `Relaxing`, here is an example of output:
+For instance, if the user of your program enters `Relaxing`, here is the expected output:

 ```
 [CATEGORIES OF ACTIVITIES]